A kids stood looking away at massive snow capped mountains. A bucket list view on a family gap year.

 Egypt – 28th March to 5th April

-Our kids wanted to explore Egypt, so we flew to Cairo via the UAE and took a two-day tour, exploring the pyramids and museums.
+Our kids wanted to explore Egypt’ wonder of the world.
+We flew to Cairo via the UAE and took a two-day tour, exploring the Great Pyramids and museums.

 We stayed overnight in Aswan before travelling three hours by train to Luxor, home to a fantastic open-air museum, the famous Valley of the Kings.
 Despite the desert heat, we all enjoyed delving into ancient history and seeing the faces of the perfectly preserved 2,500-year-old mummies.

-We concluded our time in Egypt with our first sunrise balloon flight over the tombs.
+We concluded our time in Egypt with our families first sunrise balloon flight over the tombs.

 The Great Pyramid of Giza, Egypt